esp-rs/book/src/installation/index.md

 - [`ldproxy`] crate: Simple tool to forward linker arguments given to [`ldproxy`] to the actual linker executable.
 To install it, use the following command:
   - `cargo install ldproxy`
 - [ESP-IDF]: Espressif IoT Development Framework as it's used as our hosted environment.
-  - Users do not need to install ESP-IDf as it is automatically handled by [`esp-idf-sys`] (a crate that all `std` projects need to use).
+  - Users do not need to install ESP-IDf as it is automatically installed by [`esp-idf-sys`] (a crate that all `std` projects need to use).

 [`std` approach]: ../overview/using-the-standard-library.md
 [`git`]: https://git-scm.com/downloads